 Max dreaming of his favorite band 6m!!
 No other band is as wonderful and frustrating as 6m.
 It is band that has our entire family hooked on ham radio for life (just kidding, wife isn't too thrilled about this goofy hobby).

 Below is a picture of me and my wife Susanna at my sister's wedding a few years ago.
-She is a wonderful wife and mother for Max.
+She is a wonderful wife and mother for Max and Ana.

 Below is a picture of my little angels, Roxy and Bentley.
 They are cavalier king charles spaniels and were our kids before Max came around.
 They are still my fur babies and I love them so much.